Benje1/n-able-test/Readme.md

 In production you would normally mount your own `services.yaml` rather than bundling a default one inside the container.
 For testing purposes, a default file is included in the repo.

 A GitHub Actions pipeline is included.
-It runs all tests, and if they succeed (and the branch is `main`), it will build a Docker image automatically.
+It runs all tests, and if they succeed (and the branch is `main`), it should build a Docker image automatically.

 A minimal example of how this could be deployed to AWS (via a simple curl-based Lambda) is also included, but it is not a full AWS infrastructure implementation.